doc-ai/tensorio-ios/README.md

 // classifications[2] == 0.25
 ```

-However when a *labels* entry is present for a layer, the entry for that layer will itself be a dictionary mapping names to values.
+However, when a *labels* entry is present for a layer, the entry for that layer will itself be a dictionary mapping names to values.

 Our self-driving car model might for example add a *labels* field to the above description: